ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 Setting Up the Approach Waypoint
 --------------------------------

 The autolanding begins after reaching the last navigation waypoint before the NAV_LAND waypoint (where you want to touchdown and land).
 This waypoint must be far enough from the touchdown point and at an altitude that a reasonable glide slope can be obtained.
-Without an airspeed sensor, the speed will be at least that of normal waypoint navigation and usually higher, due to the descent.
-It is important to have a glide slope that is obtainable with the :ref:`TECS_SINK_MAX<TECS_SINK_MAX>` rate of the vehicle and perferably, well below that rate.
+Without an airspeed sensor, the speed will be that of normal waypoint navigation, which without an airspeed sensor is primarily controlled by :ref:`TRIM_THROTTLE<TRIM_THROTTLE>`.
+It is important to have a glide slope that is obtainable with the :ref:`TECS_SINK_MAX<TECS_SINK_MAX>` rate of the vehicle and preferably, well below that rate.
+You can lower the approach airspeed in order to reduce the time in the flare, and possible overshoot of landing point, by adjusting the :ref:`TECS_LAND_THR<TECS_LAND_THR>` to a lower value than :ref:`TRIM_THROTTLE<TRIM_THROTTLE>`.
+Be careful, not to lower it so much as to cause a stall on approach.

 In addition, the last navigation waypoint before NAV_LAND must be far enough away that any turns made by the mission to that waypoint will have already be completed and the vehicle back on track in a line to the landing point.
 Usually, two waypoints are used.
 The first to allow any mission item (including aborted go-arounds for an autoland reattempt) to get aligned to another waypoint setup closer to the touchdown point but still providing a nice glide slope.
 We will designate the last waypoint before the NAV_LAND as the "final approach" waypoint and the one before it the "pre-approach" waypoint, as shown above.
 The next figure shows these waypoints **incorrectly** placed, without sufficient spacing: